Rodney Letterman’s Strange disappearance and death in Devil’s Den

 Rodney Letterman disappearance Devil's Den

-Rod Letterman, 33, of Bartlesville, Oklahoma, was last seen hiking on the Butterfield Trail in the Devil's Den State Park in Arkansas with a friend on Sunday 28th August 2017, when they were separated.
+Rod Letterman, 33, of Bartlesville, Oklahoma, was last seen hiking on the Butterfield Trail in Devil's Den State Park in Arkansas with a friend on Sunday, August 28th, 2017, when they were separated.

-Rodney's friend went back to the car around noon to get high blood pressure medication for him.
-When he returned to the point on the trail where he had left him, his partner was gone.
-The weather was fortunately mild in August, but plenty of drinking water is advisable at that time of the year in the park.
+Rodney's friend returned to the car around noon to get him high blood pressure medication.
+His partner was gone when he returned to the point on the trail where he had left him.
+Fortunately, The weather was mild in August, but plenty of drinking water is advisable in the park at that time of the year.
 Rod was carrying water (only 1.5 liters) but no backpack.

 Eighteen months later, remains were found, which were confirmed to be Rodney’s.
 The devils’ work in Devil’s Den State Park in Arkansas?